AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 #### The `environment` key

 The `environment` key is used to load the [Environment][Environment] implementation.
-It is optional, defaults to a [continuous bidimensional space][DefaultEnvironment].
+It is optional and it defaults to a [continuous bidimensional space][DefaultEnvironment].
 If no fully qualified environment name is provided for class loading, Alchemist uses the package [environments][EnvironmentPackage] to search for the class.

 **Examples**